thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Availability

-The components for the first batch of IMSAI 8080 replicas have been ordered.
-Based on lead times I expect the first kits to ship in June 2019.
+The first batch of IMSAI 8080 replicas are shipping in June 2019.

 ### Expression of interest

 I am accepting expressions of interest via email.
 If you send email to [info@thehighnibble.com](mailto:info@thehighnibble.com) I will add you to the list.

-Once kits are ready to ship I will contact you to confirm your order.
+Once new kits are ready to ship I will contact you to confirm your order.

 ## News & Updates